 7. The ‘I bought it online’ mum

 This mum is one clever little Christmas elf.
-She doesn’t step foot in the shopping centre mayhem, because she’s bought EVERYTHING online.
+She doesn’t step foot into the shopping centre mayhem, because she’s bought EVERYTHING online.
 She hasn’t had to pay for delivery either because she’s been smart and bought gifts from various shops that have a ‘spend over a certain amount and get free delivery’ policy.

-You also won’t bump into her at the supermarket on the 23rd because she smartly had her Christmas feast ingredients delivered.
+You also won’t bump into her at the supermarket on the 23rd because she smartly had her Christmas feast ingredients home-delivered.
 Oh and she got a delivery spot because she thought of this weeks ago.

 8. The ‘I live at the shops’ mum

-You seem to always bump into this mum when you are at the shops in the lead up to Christmas.
+You seem to always bump into this mum when you are at the shops in the lead-up to Christmas.
 It doesn’t matter what time of day or night it is, she’s always there picking up a gift or ingredient to make rum balls.
 She nails present buying because she takes the time to peruse the shops and buy that perfect gift.
 She masters shopping with her toddler because he’s so used to sleeping in the stroller or being pushed in the trolley mesmerised by all the Christmas glitter.